wdonofrio/lemonsqueezy-py-api/README.md

-# LemonSqueezy
+# LemonSqueezy Py API

-LemonSqueezy is a Python library for interacting with the LemonSqueezy API.
+LemonSqueezy Py API is an unofficial Python library for interacting with the LemonSqueezy API.
 It provides a simple and intuitive interface for managing license keys, checkouts, webhooks, usage records, discounts, and more.

 Interested in this project?
 Leave a ⭐️ or watch the repo to stay informed in our progress!